vitejs/vite/docs/guide/api-vite-environment.md

 ### ModuleLoader vs Environment

 Instead of `DevEnvironment`, we thought of calling the environment piece inside the Vite Server a `ModuleLoader`.
-So `server.clientEnvironment` would be `server.clientModuleLoader`.
+So `server.environments.client` would be `server.moduleLoaders.client`.
 It has some advantages, `transformRequest(url)` could be renamed to `moduleLoader.load(url)`.
 We could pass to hooks a `loader` string instead of an `environment` string. `vite build --loader=node` could also be ok, but it is already a stretch.
 A `ModuleLoader` having a `run()` function that connects it to the `ModuleRunner` in the associated runtime also didn't seem like a good fit though.
 And `loader` could be confused with a node loader, or with the module loader in the target runtime.

 ### Runtime vs Environment